Prisoner of war: Middle Ages and Renaissance

 According to legend, during Childeric's siege and blockade of Paris in 464 the nun Geneviève (later canonised as the city's patron saint) pleaded with the Frankish king for the welfare of prisoners of war and met with a favourable response.
 Later, Clovis I liberated captives after Genevieve urged him to do so.

 King Henry V's English army killed many French prisoners of war at the Battle of Agincourt in 1415.
-This was done after a French raiding party returned to the main army after looting the English camp, Henry misinterpreted this as the French receiving reinforcements, and was afraid that the prisoners who would rejoin the fight against the English.
+This was done after a French raiding party returned to the main army after looting the English camp, Henry misinterpreted this as the French receiving reinforcements, and was afraid that the prisoners would rejoin the fight against the English.

 In the later Middle Ages a number of religious wars aimed to not only defeat but also to eliminate enemies.
 Authorities in Christian Europe often considered the extermination of heretics and heathens desirable.
 Examples of such wars include the 13th-century Albigensian Crusade in Languedoc and the Northern Crusades in the Baltic region.
 When asked by a crusader how to distinguish between the Catholics and Cathars following the projected capture (1209) of the city of Béziers, the papal legate Arnaud Amalric allegedly replied, "Kill them all, God will know His own."
 (Note: According to the Dialogus Miraculorum by Caesarius of Heisterbach, Arnaud Amalric was only reported to have said that.)

 Likewise, the inhabitants of conquered cities were frequently massacred during crusades in the 11th and 12th centuries.
 Noblemen could hope to be ransomed; their families would have to send to their captors large sums of wealth commensurate with the social status of the captive.

 Feudal Japan had no custom of ransoming prisoners of war, who could expect for the most part summary execution.